simon-donike/VLC_flood_map/README.md

 ## Overview
 This repository contains a visual map of the flood extent in Valencia, Spain, using satellite imagery data captured on **October 30, 2024**.
 The flood event itself occurred on **October 29, 2024**, and this map represents the areas that were still affected by standing or flowing water on the following day.

+## Flood Model
+The detection model is ML4Floods (https://spaceml-org.github.io/ml4floods/content/config.html), being used on Sentinel-2 imagery from the 31st of October.
+The resuts are joined with the detections from an LANDSAT-8 image from the 30th of october.

 ## Data Description
 The flood extent shown in this map was derived from a machine learning flood detection model applied to satellite imagery.
-It highlights only those areas that remained flooded at the time of image acquisition on October 30. **Areas that may have experienced flooding but had dried up by the image capture time are not represented** in this map.
+The detection jointly calculated for a LANDSAT-8 image of the 30th in conjunction with the detections based on the S2 image from the 31st.
+It is possible that some affected areas, especially urban zones, are not detected due to the input resolutions and the difficulty of detection flood damage for regions where the water has retreated already.

 ### Layers Included
 - **Total Flooded Area**: General areas detected as flooded.